laravel/nova-docs/4.0/customization/dashboards.md

 ## Overview

-Nova dashboards provide a convenient place to group related information via [metrics](./../metrics/defining-metrics.md) or [cards](../customization/cards.md).
+Nova dashboards provide a convenient way to build information overview pages that contain a variety of [metrics](./../metrics/defining-metrics.md) and [cards](../customization/cards.md).

-## Default Dashboard
+### Default Dashboard

-Nova ships with a default dashboard which pulls cards and metrics from the `cards` method defined in  `app/Providers/NovaServiceProvider`.
-More information about Dashboard Metrics can be found [here](../metrics/registering-metrics.html#dashboard-metrics).
+Nova ships with a default dashboard which displays the cards and metrics returned by the `cards` method defined in your application's `App/Providers/NovaServiceProvider` class.
+To learn more about dashboard metrics, please consult our comprehensive documentation on [metrics](../metrics/registering-metrics.html#dashboard-metrics).

 ## Defining Dashboards